UBCSailbot/docs/docs/reference/sailing/turning.md

 However, because the sail can be on either side, the sails can switch sides in an uncontrolled way as the boat moves in the waves.
 For this reason, Raye avoids sailing on angles close to straight downwind, and gybes by doing a quick ~60° turn.

+Note that "gybe" is the spelling used in Canadian and British english, whereas in American english it is spelled "**Jibe**"

 ![image](../../assets/images/sailing/gybe.jpg)